Privacy Policy

 • Enhanced DBS Certificate: We process information about your Enhanced DBS Certificate status to comply with our Legal Obligation to protect minors in educational settings.
 It is also in our Legitimate Interests to verify the backgrounds of our tutors to ensure the safety of our students and their families.

-AI Learning Companion Service
+AI Tutor Learning Companion Service

 Data Storage and International Transfers